sassoftware/devsascom-rest-api-samples/DecisionManagement/treatmentDefinitions.md

 }
 ```

-#### <a name='GetALlCheckoutsTreatmentDefinition'>Get All the Checkouts for a Treatment Definition Version</a>
+#### <a name='GetALlCheckoutsTreatmentDefinition'>Getting All the Checkouts for a Treatment Definition Version</a>

-Here is an example of retrieving all the checkouts for a specific version of a treatment definition.
+Here is an example of how to retrieve all the checkouts for a specific version of a treatment definition.

 ```json
 {